Failure to Diagnose Cancer Attorney in NYC

-- Delay in referring patient to medical specialists
+- Delay in referring a patient to medical specialists

 A patient’s quality of life and survival depend on how early the diagnosis of cancer is made.
 A failure to diagnose cancer in a timely manner can have devastating consequences including a progression of cancer to a more advanced stage, a shortened life expectancy, and even death.

 Below are some common types of cancers that can be successfully treated in their early stages yet are commonly missed due to medical negligence:

 - Breast Cancer

 - Cervical Cancer

 - Lung Cancer

 - Testicular Cancer

 - Esophageal Cancer